 Emotional Support Animals (or “comfort animals”) are not considered service animals under the ADA.
 Generally, Emotional Support Animals are not allowed in the workplace, classroom or at university events (including but not limited to offices, academic buildings, dining halls, laboratories, concerts or sporting events).
-Emotional Support Animals may be permitted in residence halls, housing, or other campus locations with prior written application and approval by DSS.
+Emotional Support Animals may be permitted in residence halls, housing, or other campus locations with prior written application and approval by DRC.

 C. Electronic and Information Technology (EIT)